UPPMAX/R-python-julia-matlab-HPC/docs/matlab/load_runMatlab.rst

 .. objectives::

-   - Show how to load MATLAB
+   - Be able to load MATLAB
-   - Show how to run MATLAB scripts and start the MATLAB graphical user interface (GUI)
+   - Be able to run MATLAB scripts and start the MATLAB graphical user interface (GUI)

 .. admonition:: Short cheat sheet
     :class: dropdown